-Thanks to your support and engagement this year, Connected Families has become more than a library of programs and resources for parents.
+Thanks to your support and engagement, Connected Families has become more than a library of programs and resources for parents.
 We are a community.
 AND we are transforming communities.

 Can you tell us a little bit about Life Services?